yearofmoo/MooTools-Asset.Extras/README.md

 ## Browser Support

-- Works in all browsers.
+- Works in all browsers
 - Minimal issues with Asset.css (outlined in https://github.com/matsko/MooTools-Asset.css-patch)

 ## Usage